elasticio/elasticio.github.io/content/_components/request-reply/index.md

   * Chatbots as a separate application.
   * Communicator between elastic.io as backend and a third party mobile application as frontend.

+## Asynchronous vs. Synchronous messaging

+  For some integration flow cases, a simple acknowledgement of the messaging receipt is sufficient, since this kind of transmission makes the message delivery more reliable and decouples the sender from the receiver (e.g., G. Hohpe & B. Woolf, 2009).

+  However, in many other cases, a two-way messaging conversation is a requirement.
+In this scenario, sender-receiver pair transforms into a requester and replier pair.
+Firstly the requestor sends a request message and waits for a reply message and then the replier receives the request message and responds with a reply message.

+  These two approaches are called: **Asynchronous** (one-way) and **Synchronous** (two-way) messaging transmission types.
+At elastic.io all integration flows are asynchronous in nature unless **HTTP Reply** or **Request-reply** component is added.
+It enables the two-way messaging conversation through the request-reply pattern transforming the flow into a synchronous one.

 ### Example: Advantage of Synchronous messaging

 Here is a typical scenario: Integration flow is set to expect an incoming message via [WebHook](/components/webhook/) which is then processed further.
 The only acknowledgement that is given in this case is a simple Thank You from the [WebHook](/components/webhook/), nothing more.